-Standard Practices requirements, and to remove or protect direct identifiers of personal data in datasets, using approved algorithms or software.
-Information handling: Telstra staff must protect Authorised User Personal Data by using approved encryption methods when it is been stored and transmitted, only using authorised file sharing services, and locking devices when not in use.
-At an application level, Telstra solutions must meet data segregation requirements, so that each customer's data is logically separated from other customers' data and users can only see customer data that they require for their role.
-Incident Management Incident response plan: Telstra maintains and tests an incident response plan, which is supported by the designation of personnel who are available on a 24/7 basis to respond to alerts, along with training to all staff with security breach response responsibilities.
-Logging and monitoring Audit log content and trails: Telstra implements audit trails that link system component access to individual user accounts to reconstruct access to Authorised User Personal Data.
-Logs for systems that store, process, or transmit Authorised User Personal Data are continually reviewed.
+Standard Practices systems that store, process, or transmit Network User and Authorised User Personal Data are continually reviewed.
 Network security Network management: Telstra operates procedures for monitoring access to network resources and sensitive data environments, and uses intrusion detection / prevention techniques on traffic entering its internal network.
-Physical security Facility controls: Telstra limits and monitors physical access to systems containing Authorised User Personal Data by requiring that access is authorised and based on individual job functions, any third party access is vetted and approved, and access is revoked immediately upon termination.
+Physical security Facility controls: Telstra limits and monitors physical access to systems containing Network User and Authorised User Personal Data by requiring that access is authorised and based on individual job functions, any third party access is vetted and approved, and access is revoked immediately upon termination.
 Data centre physical access: Telstra restricts entry into server rooms and protects against unauthorised access by logging entry and exit, requiring a special code or key for entry, and configuring access controls to continue preventing unauthorised entry if power is lost.
 Staff security General security culture and conduct: Telstra maintains a formal security awareness program so that staff are aware of their security responsibilities.
 This includes providing an annual security module to all staff and additional role-based training for relevant personnel.
 Background checks: Telstra staff undergo relevant and appropriate background checks.
-Supplier Management Due diligence: Telstra requires that a partner security assessment is undertaken for suppliers that have the potential to access Authorised User Personal Data.
-Contracts: In addition to clauses required under data protection laws, Telstra incorporates standard data security clauses into contracts for suppliers that will access, transmit, use, or store Authorised User Personal Data.

-Standard Practices Security: Suppliers must agree to comply with Telstra security standards and any additional Telstra requirements for the secure access, exchange, and lifecycle management of Telstra information, including Authorised User Personal Data; data loss prevention; and business continuity and disaster recovery.
+Supplier Management Due diligence: Telstra requires that a partner security assessment is undertaken for suppliers that have the potential to access Network User and Authorised User Personal Data.
+Contracts: In addition to clauses required under data protection laws, Telstra incorporates standard data security clauses into contracts for suppliers that will access, transmit, use, or store Network User and Authorised User Personal Data.
+Security: Suppliers must agree to comply with Telstra security standards and any additional Telstra requirements for the secure access, exchange, and lifecycle management of Telstra information, including Network User and Authorised User Personal Data; data loss prevention; and business continuity and disaster recovery.
 Vulnerability management Vulnerability protection: Telstra deploys anti-malware software, penetration testing, vulnerability assessments, and periodic evaluations of malware threats to systems.
 Patch management: Telstra requires that system components and software are patched and protected from known vulnerabilities, and controls are in place to verify the integrity of patches prior to deployment.

-Telstra has implemented technical and organisational measures and processes to comply with data subject rights as further detailed in Telstra's privacy statement, available at Tel.st/privacy-policy.
+Telstra has implemented technical and organizational measures and processes to comply with data subject rights as further detailed in Telstra's privacy statement, available at Tel.st/privacy-policy.